B-Abishek123/HeartDiseasePrediction/README.md

 Both Decision Tree and Random Forest gave about 86% accuracy.
 Surprisingly, *Decision Tree* has better Recall and Precision than Random Forest for this dataset.

+To access the code, download the file as .ipynb and upload in colab or any other notebook.